BelideNikhil/STARWARS_UA/README.md

 Indented code

     // Some comments
-    levelZero=[
+    levelZero QnA
     Stawars franchise was created by? george lucas

     In which year did the first Starwars film release?--",a:"1977"

     In which Starwars flim did Emilia Clarke star--",a:"Solo"

     Who was the first Skywalker?--",a:"Shmi skywalker"

-  "What was the last Starwars flim in theatres?--",a:"Rise of skywalker" ]
+    "What was the last Starwars flim in theatres?--",a:"Rise of skywalker"